 Officially, the Google Pixel 7 is rated 20W, and the Pixel 7 Pro is rated 23W for wireless charging.
-However, things are complicated because you need the Pixel Stand (2nd Gen) to achieve peak wireless charging speeds for both phones.
-In order to achieve a speed of 10W, the wireless charger needs to have the EPP profile.
+However, this is where things can get complicated because you need the Pixel Stand (2nd Gen) to achieve peak wireless charging speeds for either phone.
+In order to achieve a speed of 10W or higher, the wireless charger needs to have the EPP profile.
 You can stop scratching your head now because we've done the homework for you.
 These are the best wireless chargers for your Pixel 7 and Pixel 7 Pro.

 Refuel your Pixel 7 and 7 Pro wirelessly

 Achieve the speediest charging possible on your Google Pixel 7 and 7 Pro without having to worry about PD, QC, EPP, or any other specs with the Pixel Stand (2nd Gen).
 It's expensive, but that's the price you'll have to pay for the fastest wireless charging experience on your Pixel.

 The Belkin BoostCharge 15W Pad has a small footprint, so it doesn't clutter up your desk or nightstand.
 Belkin assures users that the wireless charging pad supports EPP.
 Although you won't be able to harness that full 15W speed, it'll still deliver 10W to your Pixel 7 or 7 Pro.

 iOttie's iON Wireless Duo consists of a 15W stand and a 5W pad side by side, providing extra space for another device to charge along with your Pixel.
 Google has certified this wireless charging concoction, so you can rest assured that it juices up both the Pixel 7 series phones at 15W wirelessly.